 - Ask: How do you think the Apostles felt when Jesus' promised that he would always be with them?
-Why? - Call on volunteers to respond. - What does Jesus' promise mean to you personally?
+Why? - Call on volunteers to respond.

-Catechist Tip
+Teaching Tip

-Proclaiming the Word of God Repeating and displaying short passages from the Bible allows God's Word to take root in the hearts of your young people.
+Proclaiming the Word of God Repeating and displaying short passages from the Bible allows God's Word to take root in the hearts of your students.
 Matthew 28:19-20 is a powerful message from Jesus.
 It contains an instruction and a promise: "Go ... make disciples" and "I am with you always."
 Your class will read more from this passage, known as the Great Commissioning, later in the unit.
 For now, you may wish to have the candidates locate the passage in their Bibles, with a volunteer proclaiming verses 19 and 20 aloud.
 This will increase the candidates' familiarity with the passage and open their hearts to a greater understanding of its meaning.